Bispectral Neural Networks: Experiments and Analyses

-When looking at classification accuracy alone, our model is marginally outperformed by other methods in the table.
-However, our model possesses several notable differences and advantages.
-First, our model \textit{learns the group} from data, in contrast to Harmonic Networks \cite{worrall2017harmonic} and E2CNNs \cite{weiler2019general}, which build in $SO(2)$-equivariance, and \cite{benton2020learning}, which builds in 2D affine transformations of the image grid into their algorithm.
-Second, the bispectrum component of the model was exclusively trained on natural image patches, then fixed.
-Only the downstream classifier was trained on the RotMNIST training data, yet the model generalizes competitvely to RotMNIST test data.
-Third, our model is fully feedforward, and it does not rely on the computationally intensive EM inference scheme, as in \cite{cohen2014learning}, or the exponential map as used in \cite{cohen2014learning} and \cite{benton2020learning}.
-Finally, in the next section, we demonstrate that our model is complete and robust to adversarial attack, while the leading models use \texttt{max} and \texttt{average} operations that make them susceptible to adversarial attack.
-We demonstrate this adversarial susceptibility for the leading models, E2CNN and Augerino, in the next section.
+Our model obtains a competitive 98.1\% classification accuracy on this task\textemdash within $0.2$ - $1.2\%$ of the state-of-the-art methods compared to here.
+It also possesses several notable differences and advantages to the models presented in this table.
+First, our model \textit{learns the group} from data, in contrast to Harmonic Networks and E2CNNs\textemdash which build in $SO(2)$-equivariance\textemdash and Augerino, which learns a distribution over the pre-specified group of 2D affine transformations.
+Although our method is marginally outperformed by these models in terms of classification accuracy, ours outperforms \cite{cohen2014learning}, the only other model that fully learns a group.
+Second, our model is fully feed-forward, and it does not rely on the computationally intensive EM inference scheme used in \cite{cohen2014learning}, or the exponential map as used in \cite{cohen2014learning} and \cite{benton2020learning}.
+Finally, in the next section, we demonstrate that our model is approximately \textit{complete}.
+By contrast, we demonstrate, representations within the leading models E2CNN and Augerino exhibit excessive invariance.